libmapper/libmapper/README.markdown

 also wanted to avoid needing to keep a central database of serial numbers or other unique identifiers for devices produced in the lab.
-Instead, common communication is performed on a multicast UDP port, that all nodes listen on, and this is used to implement a collision-handling protocol that can assign a unique ID to each device that appears.
+Instead, common communication is performed on a multicast UDP port, which all nodes listen on, and this is used to implement a collision-handling protocol that can assign a unique ID to each device that appears.
 Actual signal data is sent directly from a sender device to the receiver's IP and UDP port.